-Where knowledge developed by researchers is found suitable for product development in a new company-owned business, the TTO assists researchers in setting up their own business.
-The researcher receives guidance in seeking an entrepreneur and/or funding and any staff required to enable him or her to develop the invention until it reaches full maturity.
+Where knowledge developed by researchers is found suitable for product development in a new company-owned business, the Technology Transfer Office UvA-AUAS-AMC assists researchers in setting up their own business.
+The researcher receives guidance in seeking an entrepreneur and/or funding, and any staff required to enable him or her to develop the invention until it reaches full maturity.

 Degree programmes offered at the UvA also focus on entrepreneurship.
-One such example is the Entrepreneurship minor.
+One such example is the minor in Entrepreneurship.
 Aside from specialised subject knowledge, students also acquire the necessary knowledge and skills in business acumen.
 The UvA integrates entrepreneurship training into degree programmes whenever possible, thus introducing entrepreneurship to as many students as possible.
-Present-day society not only requires knowledge but also people who know how to apply such knowledge in a creative and entrepreneurial manner.
+Present-day society not only requires knowledge, but also people who know how to apply such knowledge in a creative and entrepreneurial manner.
 For that reason, PhD students at the UvA also take an Entrepreneurship course.

 Amsterdam Center for Entrepreneurship